mkst/conker/README.md

 ```
 # ROM layout

 The layout of the ROM is still being determined.
-There are a number of sections within the ROM that are compressed with what appears to be proprietary compression format.
+There are a number of sections within the ROM that are compressed with [gzip](https://tools.ietf.org/html/rfc1952) but the standard header/trailer is stripped and instead there is a 4-byte header containing the uncompressed data length.

-There is a [tool](https://github.com/jombo23/N64-Tools/tree/master/GEDecompressor) which can be used to extract assets from the ROM, and work is ongoing to translate it into Python.
+The workflow will be to split all compressed chunks from the baserom via n64splat, then for each contiguous chunk:
+  - Decompress all blocks within the chunk via [rareunzip](tools/rareunzip.py), taking care to keep track of any trailing padding
+  - Combine decompressed blocks into a single file
+  - Run n64splat on this combined file to extract all code and assets
+  - *Translate assembly to c code*
+  - Compile to generate a .bin
+  - Split compiled .bin file into 4096 byte block
+  - Compress each block via [rarezip](tools/rarezip.py)
+  - Combine all compressed blocks along with original padding (TBD: is pad calculated, e.g. length modulo 256?)

+Then build the ROM with the new chunk(s) which should exactly match the original chunk(s) split out via n64splat.

+**Note:**
+This workflow is subject to change as the project matures.
+The decompression/combination steps may be added into n64splat so the concept of chunks may disappear.

+## Chunk 0

 Currently 1 chunk has been decompressed, `chunk0`.

 If you wish to example this file, then you can run `make decompress` from within the `chunk0/` directory.

-This repo does not currently contain tooling to recompress the extracted file(s).
+See the [README](chunk0/README.md) for more information.

 # Contributing